 What do you have that you are willing to share with another?
 I’m not talking about donations to the local thrift shop.
-I mean items of interest or beauty in your home that have served you well, given you pleasure and you are now ready to share them with others.
+I mean items of interest or beauty in your home that have given you pleasure and you are now ready to share them with others.
 If you have things that you want to eventually bequeath to your loved ones, go ahead, give them a gift now so that they can properly thank you and you can live to see them enjoy the treasures!

 The Gift of Your Anonymous Good Deed

 Do something for someone else – anonymously!
 Be creative and have fun with this.
-You could pay for someone’s meal, leave a pot of flowers on someone’s doorstep, wrap one of your favorite books and send without your return address.
+You could pay for someone’s meal, drop a pot of flowers on someone’s doorstep, wrap one of your favorite books and send without your return address.
 If you walk early in the morning, you could put driveway thrown newspapers on doorsteps…the list is endless and exciting!